 Academics are a distinguishing characteristic of the Guthrie organization, which date back to 1901 when the School of Nursing was founded.
 The Donald Guthrie Research Foundation started in 1942 and with funds from the Emily Guthrie Estate the Guthrie Research Institute was formed in 1980.
 Guthrie's commitment to learning and education includes the Internal Medicine Residency program in 1958, General Surgery Residency program in 1959, and the Family Practice Residency program in 1993.

-Today, one of the longest established group practices in the country, Guthrie has more than 295 primary and specialty care physicians and 175 advance practice practitioners that provide comprehensive care for 200,000 patients in 25 regional offices and four hospitals in the Twin Tiers region of northern Pennsylvania and southern New York.
+Today, one of the longest established group practices in the country, Guthrie has more than 300 primary and specialty care physicians and 200 advance practice practitioners and has more than 1,000,000 patient visits each year in 32 regional offices and four hospitals in the Twin Tiers region of northern Pennsylvania and southern New York.
 Guthrie’s commitment to its core values of patient centeredness, teamwork and excellence—the defining values upon which Guthrie Clinic was founded—remains robust and unchanging.